 Have I checked the realtor's license through the State Real Estate Commission's website or another online verification tool?

-Securing the services of a licensed realtor is paramount when engaging in real estate transactions to ensure both legitimacy and professionalism.
+Securing the services of a licensed real estate salesperson is paramount when engaging in Puerto Rico real estate transactions to ensure both legitimacy and professionalism.

-- Visiting the State Department's Website: The Puerto Rico State Department, alongside the Board of Real Estate Brokers, Salespersons, and Companies, oversees the regulation and licensing of real estate professionals in Puerto Rico.
-Their website offers comprehensive information and services related to real estate license application, renewal, and verification.
+- Visiting the State Department's Website: The Puerto Rico State Department, alongside the Puerto Rico Real Estate Commission, Board of Real Estate Brokers, Salespersons, and Companies, oversees the regulation and licensing of real estate licensees in Puerto Rico.
+Their website offers online services related to license applications, renewal, and verification.

-- Using the Online Licensing Lookup Service: Professional Credential Services (PCS) provides an online lookup tool that verifies the licensure status of real estate agents, brokers, and firms in Puerto Rico.
-This service is designed to offer transparency regarding the professional standing of real estate practitioners and to ensure they adhere to professional standards and regulatory requirements.
+- Using the Online Licensing Lookup Service: Professional Credential Services (PCS) provides an online lookup tool, using the Puerto Rico license verification service ensures transparency and trust that verifies the licensure status of real estate agents, brokers, and firms in Puerto Rico.
+This ensures transparency and adherence to market conditions and professional standards.

 Did I find any disciplinary actions or complaints against the realtor during my license verification process?